Skip to main content

 2. KL Divergence

-The Tug-of-War: L2L_2 wants to separate data to ensure accuracy (scattering), while DKLD_{KL} wants to pull all data to the center (overlapping).
+The Tug-of-War: L2L_2 wants to separate data to ensure accuracy (scattering), while DKLD_{KL} wants to pull all data toward the center (overlapping).
 This tension creates a smooth, navigable latent space.

 The Reparameterization Trick